nuublx/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group => changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
-101-symbolic_link_permissions => changes the owner and the group owner of hello to vincent and staff respectively 102-if_only =>a script that changes the owner of the file hello to betty only if its owned by the user guillaume
+101-symbolic_link_permissions => changes the owner and the group owner of hello to vincent and staff respectively 102-if_only =>a script that changes the owner of the file hello to betty only if its owned by the user guillaume 103-Star_Wars => a script that will play the StarWars IV episode in the terminal